 Before the Surgery

-- does not take aspirin or any medicine
+- Avoid aspirin or any other anti-inflammatory drug

 During the Surgery

 The surgical procedure will depend on the patient’s breast shape and size, position and size of the areolas, the level of breast sagging, elasticity, quality and the amount of extra skin.
 The four steps involved in a breast reduction surgery include:

 After a successful breast lift procedure, the results are immediately visible.
 However, dressings or bandages will be there to keep the incision away from any infection.
 Because the breasts need to be protected, doctors advise wearing a supporting bra for maximum support.
 Furthermore, patients should expect a little pain for a few days after the surgery.
 The pain relief medications prescribed by the surgeon help in subsidising the pain.

 The decision to undergo a breast lift surgery is extremely personal, and one should analyse the risks and side-effects well in advance, for an informed decision.
 The majorrisks involved with breast lift include –